J-And-J-Productions/2017-puppetconf/README.md

-# September 2017 Prairie Code
+# October 2017 PuppetConf

-The slides from this presentation are available [here](2017-09-prairiecode.pdf)
+The slides from this presentation are available [here](2017-puppetconf.pdf)

 ## Prerequisites